 The Finnish National Electronic Library, FinELib is a consortium of Finnish universities, universities of applied sciences, research institutes and public libraries.
 FinELib acquires international and Finnish materials in a competitive manner, ensures the availability of high-quality, diverse e-materials and promotes their use in research, education, learning and general acquisition of knowledge.

 FinELib negotiates user licenses for electronic materials for it member organisations in a centralised manner.
 The operations are based on national and international cooperation and constant development.

 Further information about the FinELib consortium (kiwi.fi)

 The Linnea2 consortium is a coalition formed in 2000 by the Finnish universities, the Library of Parliament and the National Repository Library, the purpose of which is to manage the shared library system of the member organisations.
 This system consists of Voyager and Aleph software, a server owned and maintained by CSC as well as a user service.
 The system helps to maintain the library databases and also the national databases and Union Catalogues of the National Library of Finland.

-The National Library of Finland has established two advisory boards, Steering Group of the Slavonic Library and Steering Group of the Humanities, in order to develop their services in cooperation with the research communities.
+The National Library of Finland has established three advisory boards – the Steering Group of the Slavonic Library, the Steering Group of the Humanities and the Steering Group of the Digital Humanities – to develop services in cooperation with research communities.